COVID-19 pandemic in Serbia

-On 29 September 2020, Predrag Kon, chief epidemiologist and a member of the state anti-COVID-19 Crisis Team, publicly admitted that there is a delay in data processing and that the number of deaths until the end of June was three times higher than officially reported (277).
-Health Minister refuted those claims the next day saying that they are "unfounded" and warned Kon against making such comments again.
+On 29 September 2020, Predrag Kon, chief epidemiologist and a member of the state anti-COVID-19 Crisis Team, publicly admitted that there was a delay in data processing and that the number of deaths until the end of June was three times higher than officially reported (277).
+Health Minister refuted those claims the next day saying that they were "unfounded" and warned Kon against making such comments again.

-As of 19 November 2022, 6,719,835 COVID-19 vaccine doses have been administered in Serbia.
+As of 19 November 2022, 6,719,835 COVID-19 vaccine doses had been administered in Serbia.

 Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province of China, which was reported to the WHO on 31 December 2019.

-The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.
+The case fatality ratio for COVID-19 was much lower than SARS of 2003, but the transmission was significantly higher, with a significant total death toll.